Skip to content

 cpp

-cont (the subsequent callback) is a plain callable object (usually a lambda) in the design of then(), not a OnceCallback.
-So theoretically, calling it directly with cont(mid) would also work—and in most cases, it does.
-However, using std::invoke is a form of defensive programming: if someone passes in a member function pointer as the subsequent callback, the direct calling syntax will fail, but std::invoke will not.
-Uniformly using std::invoke guarantees correct behavior regardless of what callable object is passed in, without needing extra code to handle special types.
+next (the subsequent callback) is designed as an ordinary callable object (usually a lambda) in then(), not a OnceCallback.
+So theoretically, a direct next(...) would work—and in most cases, it does.
+However, using std::invoke is a form of defensive programming: if someone passes a member function pointer as the subsequent callback, the direct call syntax fails, but std::invoke won't.
+Uniformly using std::invoke ensures that whatever callable object is passed will work correctly without extra code to handle special types.

-std::invoke can uniformly handle member function pointers, but it does not manage object lifetimes for you.
+While std::invoke can uniformly handle member function pointers, it doesn't manage object lifetimes for you.
 When you bind a member function in bind_once:

 cpp